apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Artillery cannon for Money Back Guarantee, in The Blastplains
    * Castle Crimson catapult animations
    * Don't Call it A Rorschach Ink-Blot Pipes, in Benediction of Pain
+ * Other bugfixes:
+   * Fixed garage door timing in The Droughts during Bad Reception (to get the umbrella) to be a bit less weird
+   * Fixed initial card draws in Handsome Jackpot blackjack tables
+   * Fixed a visual glitch in the locker holding Ember's tools, in Impound Deluxe.

 Aug 1, 2022 *(no version number change)*
  * Updated to use [new metadata tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp)